jupyter/docker-stacks/docs/maintaining/tasks.md

 ## Updating the Ubuntu Base Image

-`base-notebook` is based on the LTS Ubuntu docker image.
+`docker-stacks-foundation` is based on the LTS Ubuntu docker image.
 We wait for the first point release of the new LTS Ubuntu before updating the version.
-Other images are directly or indirectly inherited from `base-notebook`.
+Other images are directly or indirectly inherited from `docker-stacks-foundation`.
 We rebuild our images automatically each week, which means they frequently receive the updates.

 When there's a security fix in the Ubuntu base image, it's a good idea to manually trigger images rebuild [from the GitHub actions workflow UI](https://github.com/jupyter/docker-stacks/actions/workflows/docker.yml).